 The Feynman Technique is more than a study method; it’s a way to approach learning and knowledge with the aim of achieving true mastery over any topic.
+Richard Feynman’s innate intelligence, combined with his systematic approach to understanding and simplifying complex ideas, was key to his success.
 By breaking down complex information into fundamental principles that can be easily communicated, this technique challenges learners to refine their understanding and identify areas of weakness in their knowledge.

 The Four-Step Method